mongodb-developer/jumpstart-series/README.md

 This repository is part of the MongoDB [Jumpstart](https://www.youtube.com/playlist?list=PL4RCxklHWZ9v2lcat4oEVGQhZg6r4IQGV) series on YouTube.
 Each branch corresponds to an episode.

-## Compass Branch
+## Realm Functions Branch

-In the corresponding video for this branch, we used MongoDB Compass to import products into our database using a `.json` file.
+In the corresponding video for this branch, we used MongoDB Realm to create serverless functions that allow us to connect our database to our Next.js application.

+## Instructions

-You can use the `products.json` file in this branch to import the same products into your database.
+- Clone this branch to your local system
+- Run `npm install`
+- Follow the set up instructions from [Episode 4](https://youtu.be/Evp3xTzWCu4) to connect your Realm application to your Atlas database
+- Add your Realm App Id into the `.env.local` file
+- Run `npm run dev`
+- You should now see product names displaying in your application

 ## Episodes